 “Do you have any examples of work in our industry?
 Anything you can share about a company just like us?”

-I hear this question in sales conversations so often that I actually smile slightly as it comes out.
-It almost always happens right after we discuss how unique their business is, how different their industry is, and why no one ever seems to understand how to solve their problems.
+I hear this question in sales conversations so often that it kind of makes me smile to hear it.
+It almost always happens right after we discuss how unique the prospect's business is, how different their industry is from everyone else, and why no one ever seems to understand how to solve their problems.

-I understand where it comes from, as well.
-It makes logical sense that working with a company who works exclusively on businesses just like yours would have the best solutions to move your business forward.
+I understand where the thought comes from, as well.
+It seems to make logical sense that a company who works exclusively with businesses just like yours would have the best solutions to move your business forward.
 However, there is some very interesting research that suggests the only way to find unique success is bringing in an outside perspective that provides new points of view.
 While specializing in industries may be a simple go-to-market strategy, it is not the approach we’ve found to yield the best business results.

 Harvard said what?

-In 2017, a group of researchers set out to understand if there was a different path to success than the standard of striving for excellence and becoming an expert in one field.
-More importantly, they wanted to know what that second path could be.
-In their work, titled The Dark Horse Project, the researchers interviewed a variety of extremely successful individuals in a wide range of fields.
+In 2017, a group of researchers set out to determine whether there was a different path to success than the old standard of striving for excellence and becoming an expert in one field.
+More importantly, they wanted to know what that second path could be if it did exist.
+In their work, titled The Dark Horse Project, the researchers interviewed a variety of extremely successful individuals across a wide range of fields.
 These people included chess masters, expert martial artists, business coaches, chefs, musicians, and many others.
-What the Harvard team found was these people had a wide array of interests and had worked in many different industries, culminating in the extreme success they found in providing a unique perspective in their long-term field.
+What the Harvard team found was that these people had a wide array of interests and had worked in many different industries, culminating in the extreme success they found in providing a unique perspective in their long-term field.

-For example, Hanneke Antonelli, a successful life coach serving executives, began her career as a foreign exchange money broker in London before moving to Wall Street.
+For example, Hanneke Antonelli, a successful life coach who serves executives, began her career as a foreign exchange money broker in London before moving to Wall Street.
 She then worked as a pilates instructor before becoming a business and life coach.
 Talk about divergent paths leading to ultimate success!

 Are you saying I want to hire people who jump around?

 We call this process employer branding, and its main focus is to create a work culture that increases retention, engagement, and ultimately revenue for the business.
-If every one to three years half of the team turns over, it is going to make it pretty difficult to run a successful business.
-All this to say that gaining new perspectives and personnel while trying to retain talent may seem counterintuitive.
+If half your team turns over every one to three years, it is going to make it pretty difficult to run a successful business.
+All this is to say that trying to gain new perspectives by hiring new personnel isn’t prudent.

 Rather than think about turning over talent for the sake of gaining “new perspectives,” focus on retaining them and looking outside for unique perspective and expertise.
 One simple solution?
 Finding a marketing partner that can aid your team with fresh thoughts, ideas, and feedback.

 Looking across our own clients at Element Three, we’ve developed skills that are applicable to all industries—lead generation, sales enablement, and product launches, just to name a few.
-Whether the business needs to sell thousands of software subscriptions or to drive demand for luxury motorhomes, the principles and frameworks used to craft these plans remain the same.
+Whether the business is insurance, banking, or outdoor adventure, the principles and framework used to craft these plans remain the same.